ianng105/HealthyPal-/README.md

 3.search calories of food

-In the home page, of your right hand side, we have a list to show your total daily calories and what you have eaten.Then you have to press the add button and you will go to the search food page.
+In the home page, of your right hand side, we have a list to show your total daily calories and what you have eaten.Then you have to press the "go to add" button and you will go to the search food page.
 Here you have to first fill in what food you have eaten into the input bar (one food each time) and press search.
 Then we will provide you choices for you to choose which food is closer to what you eat.
 You can press up button to increase the quantity and add button to add its calories to the total calories.
 Then you can press share.

 4.share new post